The hierarchy between elements is not enforced at the Type level (there is no graph between different Type), but at the Element level.

 Each children is an Element itself, that can have its own transcription, metadata, classification, etc...

 You can click on a child element in the tree to display it on the main image.
-Its zone should become apparent using a green overlay.
+Its polygon should become apparent using a green overlay.

 These endpoints are the most useful to handle Element paths: